Category:110 State and Federal Wage Rates and Other Requirements

 - 3.3 Equipment Rental with Operator and Purchase Ordered Work

-- 3.4 Application of Prevailing Wage off of the Worksite
+- 3.4 Application of Prevailing Wage both on and off the Worksite (aggregate production, material deliveries, plant set-up, equipment maintenance, etc.)

 - 3.5 110.3.1 Employee Interviews